fukaraca/go-ds/README.md

 Basicly, data structures package written with Go.

-It will be updated by time.
-Data structures that supported for now is given below.
+Abstractly implemented data structures for now is given below.
+Any kind of feedback is appreciated.

 - Stacks
 - Queues